The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections

 \begin{enumerate}

-\item \textbf{Radial zones:} The filaments can be broadly characterized by three radial zones (\fig{cartoon}).
-We summarize the key properties of these zones here, while further below we offer a more detailed summary of each property over the entire filament.
+\item \textbf{Radial zones:} The filaments can be broadly characterised by three radial zones (\fig{cartoon}).
+We summarise the key properties of these zones here, while further below we offer a more detailed summary of each property over the entire filament.

-\item[$\bullet$] In the outer ``\textit{thermal}'' (\textbf{T}) zone, a cylindrical accretion shock heats the gas to the virial temperature associated with the potential well of the dark-matter filament, and strong thermal pressure forces balance both inwards gravitational and ram pressure forces resulting from the inflowing gas.
-Near $r_{\rm shock}$, excess thermal pressure forces cause the shock to expand, though the gas keeps inflowing with a roughly constant mass accretion rate throughout the \textbf{T} zone, both on and off the sheet, due to cooling of the gas behind the shock.
+\item[$\bullet$] In the outer ``\textit{thermal}'' (\textbf{T}) zone, a cylindrical accretion shock heats the gas to the virial temperature associated with the potential well of the dark-matter filament, and strong thermal pressure forces balance both inwardsgravitational and ram pressure forces resulting from the inflowing gas.
+Near $r_{\rm shock}$, excess thermal pressure forces cause the shock to expand, though the gas continues to flow with a roughly constant mass accretion rate throughout the \textbf{T} zone, both on and off the sheet, due to cooling of the gas behind the shock.
 The gas outside the sheet decelerates throughout this zone, while the sheet gas maintains a roughly constant inflow velocity.